 Yes, you will have to pay a $25 fee via credit card before you begin.
 The fee covers the cost of your original placement assessment and up to three additional placement assessments, if you need them.
 Six months of access to a Prep and Learning Module is also included.

 When must I take the ALEKS PPL Placement Assessment?

 The testing period for self-paying students who want to take MATH 425 in Fall 2019 opens on July 1, 2019

 BE SURE TO TAKE THE PLACEMENT ASSESSMENT EARLY IN THE TESTING PERIOD, AND DO YOUR VERY BEST THE FIRST TIME YOU TAKE IT.
 Based on the results of your first attempt, ALEKS will select a Prep and Learning Module in which you must work before taking the assessment a second time.
 That module will be the only module that you can access.
 If you don’t take your first placement attempt seriously, the module selected for you will not be at the appropriate level for you, and you will not be adequately prepared to test into calculus when you take the ALEKS Placement Assessment the second time.

 You can take the ALEKS Placement Assessment up to four times.
 However, between any two consecutive attempts, you will be required to have a 72-hour cool-off period and to work in your Prep and Learning Module for at least five hours.
 (Note that learning modules include "periodic assessments" which check progress on topics.
 These may look like placement assessments, but they are not – they have no effect on your placement score.)

-All access to the ALEKS Placement Assessment for the summer semester will end Sunday, MAY 19, 2019
+All access to the ALEKS Placement Assessment for the fall semester will end Friday, August 30, 2019

 How long will the assessment take?